Alfons109/ionic-vue-app-example/README.md

 # ionic-vue-app-example
 First Ionic Vue app example
 This test app was created to try Ionic and Capacitor for mobile development.
+The app is made up of two screens.
+The first screen is a list of products and the second screen is the a product detail page.
+The app managaes it's own state and has it's own router for navigation.

 To get started make sure you have Visual Studio Code editor as well as npm installed.